spacez320/shui/README.md

 ### Persistence

-Cryptarch, by default, will store results and load them when re-executing the same query.
+Shui, by default, will store results and load them when re-executing the same query.

 The only currently supported storage is local disk, located in the user's cache directory.
 See:
 <https://pkg.go.dev/os#UserCacheDir>.

 ### Expressions

-Cryptarch has the ability to execute "expressions" on query results in order to manipulate them before display (e.g. performing statistics, combining values, producing cumulative series, etc.).
+Shui has the ability to execute "expressions" on query results in order to manipulate them before display (e.g. performing statistics, combining values, producing cumulative series, etc.).

 Some key points about expressions: